 Is it in-character?

-Again, the brief you have been given and, hopefully, researched should have allowed you to really get to know the intimate details about the personality and positioning of your client’s business or organization – their brand.
-Whilst the logo itself can’t be completely responsible for communicating that brand, your client almost certainly has enough to worry about without the confusion or obstructions that can be caused by a logo that contradicts or doesn’t align with their brand character.
+Again, the brief you have given and has, hopefully, been thoroughly researched should have allowed your designer to really get to know the intimate details about the personality and positioning of your business or organisation – their brand.
+Whilst the logo itself can’t be completely responsible for communicating that brand, your business can do without the confusion or obstructions that can be caused by a logo that contradicts or doesn’t align with its brand character.

 Is it original?

 As mentioned, a logo should be a symbol that represents a brand and what brand wants to be known for being similar to something else?
 Dishonorable practices such as plagiarism and over-reliance on existing influences are clearly the extreme (yet all too common) but industry clichés and current trends can also be obstacles that prevent a logo ever really living up to their potential.
-A clear, original concept is the ideal and, although it can be hard to find, can really be the difference and capture the uniqueness of the client and their goals.
+A clear, original concept is the ideal and, although it can be hard to find, can really be the difference and capture the uniqueness of your business and its goals.

 Is it ownable?

 Following on from the previous point, a logo should be ‘ownable’.
-Many clients wish to protect their logo as a registered trademark and that’s very hard to do if there isn’t a certain amount of originality to the design and concept.
-Even if it’s not to be ratified legally, the client should be able to feel that their logo is something unique that they can feel ownership of.
+Many companies wish to protect their logo as a registered trademark and that can be hard to do if there isn’t a certain amount of originality to the design and concept.
+Even if it’s not to be ratified legally, you should be able to feel that their logo is something unique that they can feel ownership of.

 Just how different is the concept?
 Is there an element that makes it truly identifiable?
 Even slight adjustments to letterforms can make the difference and I rarely use a font straight out of the can as part of a logo design for that reason.